r-spatial/RSAGA/cran-comments.md

 ## Note
 We got an email about CRAN Warning:

-checking for unstated dependencies in ‘tests’ ...
-WARNING 'library' or 'require' call not declared from: ‘digest’
+checking for unstated dependencies in 'tests' ...
+WARNING 'library' or 'require' call not declared from: 'digest'

 Unfortunately we could not reproduce this warning on r-hub or locally.